 - 1. While on duty, stand-by, on City premises, or while conducting business related activities off City premises, no employee or applicant may use, possess, distribute, sell, or be under the influence of alcohol or any illegal drug or unauthorized prescription drug. - 2.
 No applicant or employee may refuse or fail to cooperate fully in any drug and/or alcohol testing conducted or required under this policy.
-A refusal or failure to fully cooperate includes, but is not limited to, such conduct as timely or properly reporting as directed for testing, refusal to accept transportation arranged by or through the City to the testing facility, refusal to submit to any drug and/or alcohol test, failure to sign any required acknowledgment, consent, release and/or testing custody and control form, failure to follow the directions of any testing facility personnel, and any conduct that obstructs or delays the testing process. - 3.
+A refusal or failure to fully cooperate includes, but is not limited to, such conduct as timely or properly reporting as directed for testing, refusal to accept transportation arranged by or through the City to the testing facility, refusal to submit to any drug and/or alcohol test, failure to sign any required acknowledgment, consent, release and/or testing custody and control form, failure to follow the directions of any testing facility personnel, and any conduct that obstructs or delays the testing process.
+Additionally, any adulterated samples or samples that have been tampered with or perceived to have been tampered with will result in disqualification from City employment or consideration of employment. - 3.
 Proper Use of Medication An employee taking any medication which, according to the employee's doctor, could cause impairment or interfere with the employee's ability to safely perform his/her job; or the employee has reason to believe it may present a safety risk to himself/herself or others while competing their job duties, must promptly report the use of the medication to his/her Department Director.
 The City reserves the right to have a physician of its choice determine whether an employee can safely perform his/her job including while using or being under the influence of any properly used therapeutic drug.
 In appropriate cases, the City may require the employee to be temporarily transferred to another job or to be temporarily off work.